nate-j5/AdGeneratorSample/README.md

 ## Functionality

 ### 1. Enter your product description
-Enter a product or service description and hit the "Generate" or press Enter.
+Enter a product or service description and select the tone and target audience you'd like for the ad.

 <img src="./public/ss1.png" alt="screenshot 1" width="1000" style="margin: 10px 0;" />

 ### 2. **View Advertisement**
-The system will generate an advertisement based on your query.
+The system will generate an advertisement based on your input.

 <img src="./public/ss2.png" alt="screenshot 1" width="1000" style="margin: 10px 0;" />